CUNewsHub/developer/README.md

 Dependencies are found in *dependencies.txt*.

-To install all dependencies run `pip install dependencies.txt`
+To install all dependencies run `pip install -r dependencies.txt`

 #### Development workflow